 As a purpose-led organization, FreeBalance focuses on financial and reform sustainability.
 This “customers for life” vision covers product and methodology design to reduce implementation and maintenance costs while facilitating future reforms – this makes us a global practice leader in PFM.

 What is Government Resource Planning?

-GRP is COTS software designed exclusively for governments.
+Government Resource Planning (GRP) is COTS software designed exclusively for government.
 Some GRP applications are designed for a single country, region, or government tier.

-High levels of code customization is associated with high implementation failure rates and poor overall costs – the Total Cost of Ownership (TCO).
-GRP software, like the FreeBalance Accountability Suite, are massively configurable with no-code parameter and validation settings, language, help, additional tables and fields, screens, Chart of Accounts, Chart of Goals; and low-code workflow.
+High levels of code customization is associated with high ERP implementation failure rates and poor overall costs – the Total Cost of Ownership (TCO).
+GRP software, like the FreeBalance Accountability Suite™, is massively configurable with no-code parameter and validation settings, language, help, additional tables and fields, screens, Chart of Accounts, Chart of Goals, and low-code workflows.
 The focus on a single PFM “sub-vertical” enables GRP adaptability to government needs to avoid code customization.

 Configuration and cloud support forms part of the 2013 Gartner Group definition of “post-modern” enterprise software that adapts easily to changing requirements.
 This configuration approach has been validated recently with numerous vendors building Low-Code/No-Code suites supporting Business Process Management (BPM) needs.